Conjunctive Queries with Free Access Patterns under Updates: Variable Orders and Width Measures

 \begin{exa} Consider the following query:

 It is a triangle query with three tails.
 The fracture of the query is the same as the query.
-Figure~\ref{fig:general_large} shows the hypergraph (top-left) of the query and three access-top VOs of the query.
-They are the optimal VOs that are rooted at variables $A$, $D$ and $E$.
-That is, other VOs rooted at the corresponding variable do not admit smaller static and dynamic widths.
-Since the query is symmetric, the optimal VOs rooted at other variables are analogous to these three VOs.
+Figure~\ref{fig:general_large} shows the hypergraph (top-left) of the query and three access-top VOs for the query.
+No other VO for the query has better static or dynamic width than these VOs.